-Pembina's gas services business has approximately 35 customers, including independent producers as well as multinational oil and gas companies.
-Pembina processes customers' natural gas at Pembina's Cutbank Complex, Saturn Complex, Resthaven Facility, Duvernay Complex and Veresen Midstream facilities.
-The processed natural gas is delivered to the Enbridge Inc.'s T-North system in British Columbia, NOVA Gas Transmission Ltd.'s pipeline system and the Alliance Pipeline system.
-The NGL are delivered to Pembina's Peace Pipeline and Northern Pipeline systems.
+Pembina's gas services business has approximately 65 customers, including independent producers as well as multinational oil and gas companies.
+Pembina processes customers' natural gas at PGI's Cutbank Complex, Saturn Complex, Resthaven Facility, Duvernay Complex, Dawson Assets, Hythe Gas Plant, Steeprock Gas Plant, K3 Plant, K4 Plant, Patterson Creek, and the Wapiti Plant.
+The processed natural gas is delivered to Enbridge Inc.'s T-North system in British Columbia, NOVA Gas Transmission Ltd.'s pipeline system and the Alliance Pipeline system.
+The processed NGL are delivered to Pembina's Peace Pipeline and Northern Pipeline systems.
 Customers' natural gas processed at SEEP is delivered to the TransGas system in Saskatchewan and the ethane is delivered to Pembina's Vantage Pipeline system.

-Under the contractual arrangements with producers associated with the Cutbank Complex, Saturn Complex, Resthaven Facility, Duvernay Complex, and Veresen Midstream assets, Pembina is largely protected from the impact of market fluctuations in the price of natural gas and NGL.
+Under the contractual arrangements with producers, Pembina is largely protected from the impact of market fluctuations in the price of natural gas and NGL.
 The liquids handling, gathering and processing business is based on charging fees to customers on the volume of raw or processed gas that is gathered and/or processed through its facilities and the fees are largely based on a fixed-fee-for-service methodology and, in some instances, based on fixed return on invested capital.
-The fee-for-service contracts associated with the gas services business comprise a mixture of firm, take-or-pay and interruptible service contracts of varying durations.
+The fee-for-service contracts associated with certain PGI assets comprise a mixture of firm, take-or-pay and interruptible service contracts of varying durations.
 The contractual fee structure incorporates a capital fee based on functional unit usage, as well as provisions for the recovery of operating and overhead costs.
+PGI's business is primarily supported by long-term contractual arrangements.
+In particular: